+ARTICLE 28.
+MISCELLANEOUS BENEFITS

+Section 1.

-1 ARTICLE 28.
-MISCELLANEOUS BENEFITS 2 Section 1.
-3 4 Section 1.
-5 6 7 a.
-All bargaining unit faculty members shall have equal access to the miscellaneous benefits and services provided by the University to all faculty and Officers of Administration as of the effective date of this Agreement, including, but not limited to: 8 i.
-LTD Bus Ridership Program; 9 10 i.
-LTD Bus Ridership Program;ii.
-Parking permit; 11 iii.
-Full faculty access to the University of Oregon Libraries services and collections 12 iv.
-Discounts on athletic tickets; 13 v.
-All EMU facilities, programs, and services; 14 vi.
+a.
+All bargaining unit faculty members shall have equal access to the miscellaneous benefits and services provided by the University to all faculty and Officers of Administration as of the effective date of this Agreement, including, but not limited to:

+i.
+LTD Bus Ridership Program;

+ii.
+Parking permit;

+iii.
+Full faculty access to the University of Oregon Libraries services and collections;iv.
+Discounts on athletic tickets;

+v.
+All EMU facilities, programs, and services;

+vi.
 Select services through the University Health Center.

-15 16 b.
-Bargaining unit faculty members with appointments 0.50 FTE or greater shall have equa 17 access to the miscellaneous benefits and services provided by the University to all facult 18 and Officers of Administration, including, but not limited to: 19 20 i.
-Tuition discounts provided through tuition discount program; 21 ii.
-Professional Development Opportunity Fund; 22 iii.
-TriMet annual pass for those whose employment base is Portland and who satisfy 23 24 the program eligibility requirements.
+b.
+Bargaining unit faculty members with appointments 0.50 FTE or greater shall have equal access to the miscellaneous benefits and services provided by the University to all faculty and Officers of Administration, including, but not limited to:

+i.
+Tuition discounts provided through tuition discount program;

+ii.
+Professional Development Opportunity Fund;

+iii.
+TriMet annual pass for those whose employment base is Portland and who satisfy the program eligibility requirements.
 TriMet annual passes are subject to change in benefit offering, program terms, and eligibility requirements.

-25 in contain entring, pregram terms, that englemy requirements 26 27 c.
+c.
 Bargaining unit faculty members will be subject to any changes in the cost charged to all other faculty and Officers of Administration for these benefits and services.

-28 29 Section 2.
-The University shall provide all reasonable assistance to employees in securing 30 federal student loan forgiveness, where applicable.
-31 32 Section 3.
-Bargaining unit faculty members who are using the tuition discount for the 33 undergraduate education of a dependent child will be entitled to a second, concurrent tuition 34 discount for a dependent child to attend undergraduate programs at the University of Oregon.
-35 The terms, conditions, eligibility requirements, and discount available applicable to this 36 additional tuition discount will be the same as the terms, conditions, eligibility requirements 37 and discount available under the tuition discount program.
-38 39 Section 4.
-All fees associated with applying for or renewing an H-1B or J1 visa will be paid for 39 40 by the University on behalf of bargaining unit faculty members.
+Section 2.
+The University shall provide all reasonable assistance to employees in securing federal student loan forgiveness, where applicable.

+Section 3.
+Bargaining unit faculty members who are using the tuition discount for the undergraduate education of a dependent child will be entitled to a second, concurrent tuition discount for a dependent child to attend undergraduate programs at the University of Oregon.
+The terms, conditions, eligibility requirements, and discount available applicable to this additional tuition discount will be the same as the terms, conditions, eligibility requirements and discount available under the tuition discount program.

-45 processing of the visa paperwork.
+Section 4.
+All fees associated with applying for or renewing an H-1B or J1 visa will be paid for by the University on behalf of bargaining unit faculty members.

 Section 5.
-All departments or units that fail to meet paperwork deadlines relevant to H-1B or J1 visas or otherwise causes a bargaining unit faculty member to miss deadlines by not supplying required paperwork in a timely manner will pay the Premium Processing fee to expedite the
+All departments or units that fail to meet paperwork deadlines relevant to H-1B or J1 visas or otherwise causes a bargaining unit faculty member to miss deadlines by not supplying required paperwork in a timely manner will pay the Premium Processing fee to expedite the processing of the visa paperwork.